bell-boy/bell-boy.github.io/_posts/2024-07-05-deep-learning-from-scratch-in-scratch.md

 # looking back

 Why did it *really* fail to converge.
 Was it because of shoddy GPT math?
 Possibly.
 However, the model has everything pretty much stacked against it.
-- Training is *unfathoably* slow (in the time I might do 5 training steps on 250 samples, I could've finished 5 epochs on the full 60k images in the equivilant pytorch implementation) as a result even the 4 sample graph took around 15 mintues of training.
+- Training is *unbearably* slow (in the time I might do 5 training steps on 250 samples, I could've finished 5 epochs on the full 60k images in the equivilant pytorch implementation) as a result even the 4 sample graph took around 15 mintues of training.
 - Data is incredilbly limited, even sample efficent models trained on MNIST need a few thousand examples.
 - The model is pretty small, and super shallow.
 While yes, I could've added more hidden layers.
 I also have spent a week+ on this.
 - The loss curve was *smooth*!
 I suspect this is because I'm not using SGD, but I wasn't expecting it to be this smooth, what's up with that?